turbocart/turbocart/README.md

 We use node.js for the API and Apache Cassandra as the database.
 The reason for this is the ability to scale (Cassandra scales linearly), but also so that the service is fault-tolerant to network outages.

-If your store starts getting very popuar you can simply add more copies of the node.js API service to your production environment, and likewise you can add more physical databases into Cassandra's data Ring, so that you can sale infinitely.
+If your store starts getting very popular you can simply add more copies of the node.js API service to your production environment, and likewise you can add more physical databases into Cassandra's data Ring, so that you can sale infinitely.

 We recommend you follow Cassandra's suggestions by putting the databases directly on the network but you can also choose to run them in Kubernetes or another container orchestration system.